JamesSmith1202/13_graphics/README.md

 `color r g b` - sets drawing color to the rgb value provided **NOT IMPLEMENTED**

 `save filename` - save the image in its current state under the name "filename."

-`generate_rayfiles`	- Instruct the interpreter to generate source files for a ray tracer for each frame rendered. **NOT IMPLEMENTED**

 `display`	- display the current image on the screen